Mission, Values, and History

 We believe that empathy, integrity, and responsibility are at the core of global citizenship.

-To accommodate a growing number of students, a second campus was opened on Boston Post Road for a few years in the early 1990s, in the buildings of Holy Trinity.
-In 1995, the second campus was moved to 145 New Street, in Mamaroneck, and hosted our upper school and preschool.
-For many years, FASNY offered classes up to 10th grade only.
+To accommodate a growing number of students, a second campus opened on East Boston Post Road in the early 1990s, in the buildings of the former Most Holy Trinity School.
+In 1995, the second campus moved to 145 New Street, in Mamaroneck, and was home to the preschool and high school, which, in those days, went up to only the 10th grade.
+In 2017, the high school, now offering classes in grades 9 through 12, relocated to the Most Holy Trinity site, whose buildings were completely renovated and outfitted with the latest academic technology before FASNY moved back.